codenay/developer-salary-prediction/README.md

 ## Dataset

-The dataset used to train the machine learning model is the StackOverflow Developer Survey dataset.
-This dataset contains responses from over 80,000 developers who participated in the annual StackOverflow survey.
+The dataset used to train the machine learning model is a large Developer Survey dataset.
+This dataset contains responses from over 10,000 developers across the world.
 The dataset contains information on developers' demographics, programming experience, education, job satisfaction, and salary.

 ## Model

-The machine learning model used in this application is a regression model that was trained on the StackOverflow Developer Survey dataset.
+The machine learning model used in this application is a regression model.
 The model takes in a developer's location, education level and number of years of experience as inputs, and predicts their average salary.

 ## Try the App

 You can try the application [here](https://codenay-developer-salary-prediction-app-rcskkv.streamlit.app/).

-## Credits

-This web application was built with Python, Streamlit and the StackOverflow Developer Survey dataset.
-The dataset was collected and published by StackOverflow.